 We will simplify the Walt Disney World monorail system to be a circle, divided into equal-sized blocks.
 We'll put a terminal with guests entering at the top, and a terminal with guests leaving at the bottom.
 We can then see how varying the number of blocks and number of trains can affect overall system throughput.
 We'll measure passenger loads transported, and see how varying the number of blocks and trains can affect throughput.

 These diagrams are highly stylized representations of the congestion on the train loop.
 A red block has a train in it; orange and yellow blocks are there to ensure proper spacing between trains.
 Finally, loads of guests are being added at the top and removed at the bottom.

 Each "tick", the trains move one block, if the path in front of them is clear.
 If the path isn't clear, they wait.
 Finally, it takes three ticks at a station to load or unload passengers.
 My choice of ticks is arbitrary; a real simulation would involve speed of the trains, and simulate a little more of the physics.
 For my purposes here, it isn't really necessary.

 In this example, we have enough blocks, and the trains move smoothly around the track.
-Over time, the six trains will slowly pull into the lead, moving more loads than the five trains.
+The seven trains slowly pull into the lead, moving more loads than the six trains.

 When we decrease the number of blocks so that trains need to wait at stations, the problem become clear.
-Six trains don't move any more loads than five trains.
+Seven trains don't move any more loads than six trains; in fact, they move less.
 In my simplified model, trains are either moving at full speed or not moving at all.
-In the real world, with acceleration, deceleration, and all the other assorted messiness of real things moving in real space, it's easy to imagine the five trains moving faster.
+In the real world, with acceleration, deceleration, and all the other assorted messiness of real things moving in real space, this effect is even more pronounced.

 Complex things don't need to be made up of complex pieces; a collection of simple parts that give feedback to one another can develop a level of emergent complexity that feels larger than the sum of the parts.